Multi-partite entanglement monotones: PSEM s from polynomial invariants

-This is because vertex parity flip swaps $\psi$ with $\bar \psi$ and hence corresponds to complex conjugation.
-It is also possible to characterize positivity of $\CZ$ graph-theoretically.
+In this section we will discuss the properties of $\psi$-graph that is reflection symmetric.
 Let us first recall that a graph cut of a connected graph is a subset of edges after removing which, the graph becomes disconnected.
-From now on, without loss of generality, we will assume $\CZ$ is connected. \begin{definition} A graph cut of a $\psi$-graph is called reflecting if it cuts the graph into two graphs that are isomorphic as edge-labeled graphs with isomorphism flipping vertex parity and if the cut edges connect only those vertices that are images of each other under the said isomorphism. \end{definition}
+From now on, without loss of generality, we will assume $\CZ$ is connected.
+The reason for this is explained below theorem \ref{theorem-psem}. \begin{definition} An edge subset $E$ of a $\psi$-graph $\CZ$ is called a reflecting cut if there exists an automorphism $k$ that flips vertex color such that \begin{enumerate} \item For every edge $uv\in E$, $k(v)=u$ and $k(u)=v$. \item $\CZ-E$ consists of two components $\CT_1$ and $\CT_2$ that are disconnected from each other and are mapped to each other by $k$. \end{enumerate} \end{definition}